rogerprz/toolbox-shortcuts/README.md

 - `--local`: This option specifies that you want to edit the local configuration file for the current Git repository.
 The local configuration is specific to a particular repository and is stored in the .git/config file within that repository.
 - `-e`: This option opens the configuration file in the default text editor.
 It stands for "edit."

+**Uses:**
+- When you clone a git repository and you're trying to push it to a new remote origin.
+You can delete content or update origin data to point to correct version
+- Review the current git configurations and make changes
 ```
 git config --local -e
 ```